ballerina-platform/ballerina-dev-website/learn/how-to-extend-ballerina.md

 |};

 # Define an annotation named `Greeting`.
 Its type is `HelloConfiguration` and it can be
-# attached to services.
+# attached to functions.
-public annotation HelloConfiguration Greeting on service;
+public annotation HelloConfiguration Greeting on function;
 ```

 Now, build this annotation.
 The `-c` flag is used since this module will only be used as a library.